DreamLifting: A Plug-in Module Lifting MV Diffusion Models for 3D Asset Generation: Experiments

 \myPara{Dataset} We conduct all experiments using the open-source G-Objaverse dataset~\cite{qiu2024richdreamer}, a high-quality multi-view dataset that includes G-buffer information.
 This dataset comprises 265K rendered 3D instances from Objaverse~\cite{deitke2023objaverse} and 779K 3D instances from the Objaverse-XL Alignment~\cite{deitke2024objaverse}, each instance featuring 38 views around the object.
 We filter this dataset based on aesthetic scores, material quality, and valid pixel coverage, resulting in a high-quality subset of 69k instances for training.
 Within this subset, we apply the deferred shading function (described in \Secref{subsec:pbr_rend}) to ground truth (GT) G-buffer maps to recover environment maps, as well as view-dependent occlusion and indirect illumination maps, for fine-tuning purposes.
 We compute the PSNR between the shaded images, shaded with GT G-buffer maps and recovered lighting information, and the GT images, selecting instances with a PSNR greater than 35 dB for fine-tuning.
 This results in a subset of 10K high-quality instances with recovered environmental and illumination maps.

 \myPara{Baselines} We select MVDream 1.5, MVDream 2.1~\cite{shi2023mvdream}, and DreamView~\cite{yan2024dreamview} as text-to-3D baselines, and ImageDream~\cite{wang2023imagedream} as the image-to-3D baseline for our experiments.
 Additionally, we incorporate knowledge from IDArb~\cite{li2024idarb} into our framework to enhance PBR material generation.
 For evaluating 3D asset generation, we compare against 3DTopia-XL~\cite{chen20243dtopia}, a baseline supporting text- and image-conditioned 3D asset generation with PBR materials.
 We also compare our results with DiffSplat~\cite{lin2025diffsplat}, LGM~\cite{tang2024lgm}, and LaRa~\cite{chen2024lara}.
 DiffSplat~\cite{lin2025diffsplat} supports native 3D Gaussian splat generation, whereas LGM and LaRa are reconstruction-based Gaussian generation methods.
 Furthermore, we report evaluation metrics against TRELLIS~\cite{xiang2025structured}, a leading native 3D generation method supporting text- and image-conditioned Gaussian splat generation.
+We also introduce a two-stage pipeline for comparison, where we apply TexGaussian~\cite{xiong2025texgaussian} to the generated meshes from TRELLIS to predict PBR materials, which forms a representative baseline that decouples the task into geometry generation and PBR mateiral generation.
 Besides, we also compare our results against Meshy-v4~\cite{meshy} and LumaAI-Genie~\cite{genie}, proprietary software solutions for 3D mesh generation with PBR materials.

 \myPara{Text-conditioned evaluation metrics} Following the evaluation protocol outlined by MVDream~\cite{shi2023mvdream}, we randomly select 1,000 unseen prompts from the G-Objaverse dataset, with each instance represented by 12 evenly distributed views that serve as ground truth images.
 We evaluate the alignment between rendered images and text prompts using the CLIP similarity score~\cite{radford2021learning}.
 Furthermore, we employ the Fréchet Inception Distance (FID)~\cite{heusel2017gans} and Inception Score (IS)~\cite{salimans2016improved} to assess the quality of rendered images from the generated 3D assets.
 To evaluate the quality of PBR materials, we render 12 views of albedo, metallic, and roughness maps.
 The metallic ($m$) and roughness ($r$) maps are stored in the format $(o, r, m)$, with the $o$ channel unused.
 Finally, we report the $\mathrm{FID}_{mat}$ metric, which compares the generated material maps against ground truth material maps.